Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 Crushing Strength of Riveted Joint:

-The failure occurs results if compressive stress between the shank of the rivet and the plate is more than the the yield stress in compression.
+The failure occurs results if compressive stress between the shank of the rivet and the plate is more than the yield stress in compression.

 The crushing strength is given by: